kmmate/TreatmentEffects.jl/docs/src/man/getting_started.md

 * Else **SUTVA violated**: `InterferenceModel`

-	Rubin Causal models where SUTVA is violated have just been gaining ground recently.
+	Rubin Causal models where SUTVA is violated have just been gaining ground relatively recently.
-	Here the experimental data based instrumental variable estimator is implemented for paired interference, based on Kormos and Lieli(2019).
+	Here the experimental data based instrumental variable estimator is implemented	for paired interference, based on Kormos and Lieli, "Treatment Effect Analysis for Pairs with	Endogenous Treatment Take-up" (forthcoming).

+	* If **Kormos and Lieli conditions hold**: `PairedInterferenceModel`